Personal information management: Personality, mood, and emotion

-The management of personal health information
+Management of personal health information

 Traditional, personal health information resides in various information systems in healthcare institutions (e.g., clinics, hospitals, insurance providers), often in the form of medical records.
 People often have difficulty managing or even navigating a variety of paper or electronic medical records across multiple health services in different specializations and institutions.
 Also referred to as personal health records, this type of personal health information usually requires people (i.e., patients) to engage in additional PIM finding activities to locate and gain access to health information and then to generate a comprehensible summary for their own use.

 With the rise of consumer-facing health products including activity trackers and health-related mobile apps, people are able to access new types of personal health data (e.g., physical activity, heart rate) outside healthcare institutions.
 PIM behavior also changes.
 Much of the effort to keep information is automated.
 But people may experience difficulties making sense of a using the information later, e.g., to plan future physical activities based on activity tracker data.
 People are also frequently engaged in other meta-level activities, such as maintaining and organizing (e.g., syncing data across different health-related mobile apps).

 Methods and methodologies of PIM study and tool design

 The purpose of PIM study is both descriptive and prescriptive.
 PIM research seeks to understand what people do now and the problems they encounter i.e., in the management of information and the use of information tools.
 This understanding is useful on its own but should also have application to understand what might be done in techniques, training and, especially, tool design to improve a person's practice of PIM.

 The nature of PIM makes its study challenging.
 The techniques and preferred methods of a person's PIM practice can vary considerably with information form (e.g., files vs. emails) and over time.
 The operating system and the default file manager are also shown to impact PIM practices especially in the management of files.
 A person's practice is also observed to vary in significant ways with gender, age and current life circumstances.
 Certainly, differences among people on different sides of the so-called "digital divide" will have profound impact on PIM practices.
-And, as noted in section "Personality and mood", personality traits and even a person's current mood can impact PIM behavior.
+And, as noted in section "Personality, mood, and emotion", personality traits and even a person's current mood can impact PIM behavior.

 For research results to generalize, or else to be properly qualified, PIM research, at least in aggregate, should include the study of people, with a diversity of backgrounds and needs, over time as they work in many different situations, with different forms of information and different tools of information management.